Fanny Foley Herself

 Fanny Foley Herself is a 1931 American pre-Code comedy-drama film shot entirely in Technicolor.
 The film was the second feature to be filmed using a new Technicolor process, which removed grain and resulted in improved color.
 It was released under the title Top of the Bill in Britain.
 It survives in a complete Technicolor copy under that title at the BFI.

 Plot

-Edna May Oliver plays a widowed woman with two daughters (Helen Chandler, Rochelle Hudson) who attempts to revive her career as a vaudeville performer.
-Her wealthy father-in-law, who believes that a vaudeville performer is not fit to bring up children properly, forces her to choose between her daughters or her career.
+Fanny Foley, a widowed woman with two daughters Lenore and Carmen, attempts to revive her career as a vaudeville performer.
+Her wealthy father-in-law, Seely, believes that a vaudeville performer is not fit to bring up children properly, forces Fanny to choose between her daughters or her career.
 In the end, all is forgiven and the father-in-law asks Fanny to sing one of her songs.